 Peter Pan’s Flight (x3)

-Since our biggest enemy here was time (rather than wait times), we opted to focus on attractions with shorter ride times, with the one exception being the Peoplemover, since we needed to catch our breath in the middle of the evening.
-This is actually the exact opposite of what I’d do in normal circumstances, but I think it makes more sense for the After Hours events.
+Our biggest enemy was time (rather than wait times), so we focused on attractions with shorter ride times, with the one exception being the Peoplemover, since we needed to catch our breath in the middle of the evening.
+This is the exact opposite of what I’d do in normal circumstances, but I think it makes more sense for the After Hours events.

-The other thing that it’s important not to overlook is the reality of Florida in June, July, and August.
-Even at rope drop, humidity can be oppressive this time of year.
-To be sure, it’s still bad at night, but at least the sun is down and it feels better.
+The other thing that it’s important not to overlook is the reality of Florida weather.
+Even at rope drop, humidity can be oppressive and the midday sun can be draining.
+At night, the sun is down and it feels better.
 Between that, the lower crowds, and a mild breeze, Villains After Hours was a downright pleasant experience.

 In fact, this is the most pleasant time I’ve had in Magic Kingdom in a long time–perhaps since the last DVC party we attended.
 The event had a relaxed, low stress and pressure vibe, and just enough extras to give it a “special” vibe.
 It ended up being a pretty awesome evening, and I stayed until the very end–the first time in a while I’ve seen this:

-I’m not sure the last time I could write such positive words about a June, July, or August visit to Magic Kingdom.
-Even though I love/prefer them, Villains After Hours was an objectively better experience than the (over-crowded) Halloween and Christmas parties we attended last year.
+I’m not sure the last time I could write such positive words about a visit to Magic Kingdom.
+Disney Villains After Hours was an objectively better experience than the (over-crowded) Halloween and Christmas parties we attended last year–and I absolutely love those holiday events!

-Sure, evenings in the park are always nicer than the daytime hours, but the practical reality is that evening Extra Magic Hours have become way too busy and regular late nights (especially on weekends) are likewise packed.
+Sure, evenings in the park are always nicer than the daytime hours, but the practical reality is that evening Extra Magic Hours have become way too busy and regular late nights are likewise packed.
 It’s not the same experience it was even a few years ago.

-On that note, I’d be remiss if I didn’t point out that all of this comes at the expense of the regular guest experience at Magic Kingdom.
-Not too long ago, Magic Kingdom closed at midnight in the summer and those same nights the park had Extra Magic Hours until 3 a.m.
+On that note, I’d be remiss if I didn’t point out that not too long ago, Magic Kingdom closed at midnight in the summer and those same nights the park had Extra Magic Hours until 3 a.m.
 (Evening Extra Magic Hours used to be 3 hours long).

-The reality is that these upcharge events would disappear if guests said, ‘enough is enough’ and didn’t attend.
-Not to fixate on the Pirates and Princess Parties too much, but that’s exactly what happened there.
-More recently, we’ve seen Walt Disney World drop other upcharges prematurely when sales didn’t meet expectations.
+These upcharge events would disappear if guests said, ‘enough is enough‘ and didn’t attend.
+That’s exactly what happened with the Pirates and Princess Parties a decade ago.
+More recently, we’ve seen Walt Disney World drop other upcharges when sales didn’t meet expectations.

 The obvious problem with this is that you or I can’t dictate the change on an individual level.
 You’re voting with your wallet one way or the other.
 I’d love for Walt Disney World to deliver an exceptional, free-of-charge evening Extra Magic Hours experience to all on-site guests as was the case in the recent past; I’d certainly prefer it to dropping $100+ on this.